abogatskiy/Geometry-Autistic-Intro/README.md

 # Differential Geometry: an autistic introduction

+**TL;DR**: this is an attempt at a bottom-up approach to modern differential geometry, covering very deep topics in maximum detail with minimal prerequisites.

+**Prerequisites**: although a short reference section on point set topology is included, it is not comprehensive.
+Thus, apart from general calculus, some familiarity with basic topology definitely helps.
+In certain applications and examples, other topics such as PDE's or complex analysis will come in handy.

+**Reading guidance**: top-level ``parts'' of the book (Roman numerals) are well separated so that cross-references between them are pretty minimal.
+Thus, for example, if you are broadly familiar with the topics in parts 1-3, you are probably safe reading from part 4.

+# Description

 These notes started when I, along with my friend Umang Mehta, taught a series of seminars to our fellow physics grad students at UChicago in 2018/19.
 My desire to do so was based, in part, on the fact that another friend of mine, Sam Pramodh, taught me many of these topics in a similar fashion two years earlier.